Somnath temple: Afghanistan

 In 1842, during the First Anglo-Afghan war, the Governor-General of India Lord Ellenborough ordered his troops to bring the wooden gates from the tomb of Mahmud of Ghazni in Ghazni, Afghanistan back to India; it was believed Mahmud had taken them from Somnath Temple.
 However, there was nor there is any evidence that Somnath temple or its site ever had any wooden gates.
 Nor is there any evidence that Mahmud or later conquerors ever took any gates from Prabhas-Patan region as a part of the plunder.
 This order has been called the Proclamation of the Gates.
 The order, states Thapar, is best seen as an example of how "colonial intervention in India" was viewed in the 1840s.

+Litrature

+A fictionalized version of the temple appears in the Epilogue to the 1868 novel, The Moonstone.
+The plot involves the loss of a great diamond which at the end of the story is returned here to a statue of Chandra, the Hindu god of the moon.